fjvallarino/monomer/docs/design-decisions.md

 Sometimes, for performance reasons, you may want to use `mergeRequired` as the [Books](examples/02-books.md#interesting-bits) example does.

-## Why did you add themes?
-Customized versions of widgets can be created by writing simple functions.
+## Are themes really necessary?

-While it's true that you can create a customized version of a widget using functions, and it is in fact encouraged and used in the examples, in some cases it is not enough.
+While it's true that you can create a customized version of a widget by writing a regular function, and it is in fact encouraged and used in the examples, in some cases it is not enough.

-Some widgets, such as `alert` and `confirm`, are built out of nested widgets and do not expose style options for all their sub widgets.
+Some widgets, such as `alert` and `confirm`, are built out of nested widgets and do not expose styling options for all their sub widgets.
 In this scenario, themes allow you to customize those nested widgets as needed.

 Themes also have the nice property of simplifying color scheme switching.

-## Why is there not a margin property, considering border and padding do exist?
+## Why there is not a margin property, considering border and padding do exist?

-It used to be part of the library, but caused issues and was confusing.
+Margin used to be part of the library, but made mouse event handling more complex.
 Since margin is just space outside the border, it can be emulated by adding a wrapper widget.
 For example:

 ```haskell
 box (label "Test" `styleBasic` [padding 10, border 1 black])